Adhesive Application

 Influence of temperature on PVA adhesives and bond strength

-All adhesives, regardless of their nature, are influenced by the environmental conditions in the workplace.
-Humidity, dust, temperature can influence the bonding, lowering its strength.
-Of all the factors, temperature has the strongest effects.
-Both the storage temperature and the temperature of the hall or the wood to be glued are important.
-PVA adhesives - aracite type - are among those on which temperature has a determining influence, both in the storage and in the working phase.
-Extreme temperatures result in poor quality gluing or loss of material.
+All adhesives, regardless of their nature, are influenced by the environmental conditions in the workspace.
+Humidity, dust, temperature can influence the bond, lowering its strength.
+Of all factors, temperature has the strongest effect.
+The temperature of the storage, the temperature in the hall or the temperature of the wood to be glued is important.
+PVA adhesives - aracite type - are among those on which temperature has a determining influence, both in the storage and working phases.
+Extreme temperatures result in poor quality bonding or material loss.

 influence of temperature